Canada’s most adorable coastal towns and villages

 Churchill, Manitoba

 As part of the Canadian prairies, Manitoba is pretty landlocked, save for the northern part of the province that sits on the shores of the Hudson Bay.
 As the polar bear capital of the world, the town is best known as a hub for wildlife tours.
-Depending on the season, tour goers can often experience the thrill of seeing snow white polar bears and beluga whales up close on the very same day.
+Depending on the season, tour goers can often experience the thrill of seeing snow-white polar bears and beluga whales up close on the very same day.

 Annapolis Royal, Nova Scotia

 Annapolis Royal is a small town in Nova Scotia’s lush Annapolis Valley on the west coast of the province.
 Settled by the French in the early 1600s as Port Royal, the beautiful and fertile area attracts artists, writers and nature lovers seeking a mix of culture and natural beauty.
-The town’s centre is made up of gorgeous heritage buildings and streetscapes that pay tribute to the community’s rich and long-spanning history.
+The town’s centre is made up of gorgeous heritage buildings and streetscapes that pay tribute to the community’s rich and long history.

 Prince Rupert, British Columbia